 Virtual Agent vs. Intelligent Assistant

-A “virtual agent” and an “intelligent assistant” are both forms of self-service where the consumer interacts with an automated system that attempts to simulate a human interaction.
+A “virtual agent” and an “intelligent assistant” are both forms of self-service where the consumer interacts with an automated system that attempts to simulate human interaction.
 There’s a lot of overlap with those two terms and with “bots”, which we tackled in Part 1 last week.

-Sometimes the agent or assistant is anthropomorphized by having a name or even a carton image, like “Chloe” below, but this is not a requirement.
+Sometimes the agent or assistant is anthropomorphized by having a name or even a cartoon image, like “Chloe” below, but this is not a requirement.
 A blank search field asking “how can I help you?” can also be the gateway to a virtual agent.

 The term “Intelligent Assistant” is associated closely with the on-device mobile experiences from Apple (“Siri”), Amazon (“Alexa”) and Microsoft (“Cortana”).
 But, more generally, it seems this term implies that the “agent” persists across multiple interactions.
-In other words, agent “Chloe” above probably won’t remember you the next time you have a shipping question, but Siri, of course, will.
+In other words, the agent “Chloe” above probably won’t remember you the next time you have a shipping question, but Siri, of course, will.
 That makes the latter “intelligent” because it (she?) should, in theory, be getting better and more personalized over time.

-However, this is not a bright line; Vendors of virtual agents certainly don’t see their products as second class citizens to the Siri clique.
+However, this is not a bright-line; Vendors of virtual agents certainly don’t see their products as second class citizens to the Siri clique.
 Their ambitions are for the company-specific agents to get just as smart and intelligent as the mobile-based agents.

 The terminology in this space has actually become more muddled in the past year.
 That’s because “bot”, which had been somewhat deprecated by vendors, came roaring back in vogue.
-Hence why a lot of “virtual agent” start-ups have become “chat bot” startups.
+Hence why a lot of “virtual agent” start-ups have become “chatbot” startups.
 So, here are some guidelines to deciphering it all: